Goji: China

-China is the main supplier of wolfberry products in the world, with total exports generating US$120 million in 2004.
+China is the main supplier of wolfberry products globally, with total exports generating US$120 million in 2004.
 This production derived from 82,000 ha farmed nationwide, yielding 95,000 tons of wolfberries.

 The majority of commercially produced wolfberry (50,000 tons in 2013, accounting for 45% of China's total yield) comes from L. barbarum plantations in the Ningxia and Xinjiang in Northwestern China.
 The cultivation is centered in Zhongning County, Ningxia, where wolfberry plantations typically range between 40 and 400 hectares (100–1000 acres or 500–6000 mu) in area.

 Ningxia goji has been cultivated along the fertile floodplains of the Yellow River for more than 700 years.
 They are sometimes described commercially as "red diamonds".
 The region has developed an industrial association of growers, processors, marketers, and scholars of wolfberry cultivation to promote the berry's commercial and export potential.
 Ningxia goji is the variety used by practitioners of traditional Chinese medicine.

 Wolfberries are celebrated each August in Ningxia with an annual festival coinciding with the berry harvest.
 Originally held in Ningxia's capital, Yinchuan, the festival has been based since 2000 in Zhongning County.

 Besides Ningxia, commercial volumes of wolfberries grow in the Chinese regions of Inner Mongolia, Qinghai, Gansu, Shaanxi, Shanxi, and Hebei.